-To the extent possible during the consultation period, outreach included seeking input from persons with lived experience, with feedback and consultation efforts summarized in the Accessibility Plan.
+To the extent possible during the brief consultation period available, outreach included seeking input from persons with lived experience, with feedback and consultation efforts summarized in the Accessibility Plan.

 Key Findings

 Identifying and raising awareness about the role of a key accessibility contact at the Airport would help ensure increased knowledge and awareness about Airport accessibility services and procedures, as well as accessibility barriers and goals.